OrelShalem/CPP_EX1/README.md

 ## Overview
 This project implements a graph data structure and several standard graph algorithms in C++.
 It includes Breadth-First Search (BFS), Depth-First Search (DFS), Dijkstra's shortest path algorithm, and Minimum Spanning Tree algorithms (Prim's and Kruskal's).

-The implementation uses adjacency lists to represent the graph and prioritizes clarity and educational value over maximum performance.

 ## Project Structure
 The project is organized into the following components: